Helping You Work Toward an Amicable Parting in Bernalillo County & throughout New Mexico

 In a collaborative divorce, a parting couple decides to keep their personal lives out of the courtroom, thereby protecting their family’s privacy.
-With a collaborative divorce team and an attorney from NM Divorce & Custody Law LLC, couples work together respectfully to make wise decisions for everyone involved – themselves, their children, their families and even their pets!
+With an Albuquerque collaborative divorce attorney from NM Divorce & Custody Law, LLC, couples work together respectfully to make wise decisions for everyone involved – themselves, their children, their families and even their pets!

 The members of the New Mexico Collaborative Practice Group (NMCPG) help people move forward with their lives by providing a more personalized, positive divorce experience with long-term benefits to children and the parties.
 Our collaborative divorce professionals are committed to providing you with services you need.

 Everyone’s support was wonderful, and so needed, during such a brutal, emotional, and heartbreaking time. - M.F.

 A collaborative divorce can have many advantages over a court-based divorce:

 - The ability to move on with your life as quickly as you and your spouse agree, rather than waiting for a court date.

 - The opportunity to be in control of your own future without regard to who has the most assertive attorney.

 - The ability to decide custody and financial issues jointly with long-term child development and financial advice.